BioShock 2: Plot

 BioShock 2 begins on New Year's Eve, 1958.
 Subject Delta, a Big Daddy, patrols Rapture with his Little Sister Eleanor.
 Sofia Lamb, Eleanor's mother, separates the pair and forces Delta to kill himself.
-Delta awakens in 1968, resurrected by a Little Sister under the direction of Eleanor.
+Delta awakens in 1968, resurrected by a Little Sister under Eleanor's direction.
 Delta is informed by Brigid Tenenbaum, the custodian of the rehabilitated Little Sisters, that because he has a physiological bond with Eleanor, he will die unless he finds her.
 Helped by Tenenbaum's ally Augustus Sinclair, Delta makes his way to Eleanor, who is trapped in Sofia Lamb's stronghold.
 Lamb plans to use ADAM to transfer the minds and memories of all of Rapture's inhabitants into Eleanor, to create a selfless leader.
 Traveling through the city, Delta encounters members of Lamb's Rapture Family and can choose whether to kill or spare them.

 Delta arrives at the containment chamber where Eleanor is held, but Lamb captures him and severs his bond to Eleanor by temporarily stopping Eleanor's heart.
 Delta begins to weaken as the bond cannot be re-established.
 Eleanor transforms herself into a Big Sister to free Delta.
 Together they head for an escape pod Sinclair prepared to escape the city.
 They find that Lamb has converted Sinclair into a Big Daddy and are forced to kill him.
 Eleanor and Delta make it to the escape pod, but Delta is mortally wounded by a trap set by Lamb.

 The ending is influenced by how the player interacted with Little Sisters and the fates of the Rapture Family's members.
 Eleanor can either save her mother or leave her to drown.
 Delta succumbs to his wounds; Eleanor either absorbs his ADAM, personality and memories and leaves Rapture with the Little Sisters to better the world at large, or forcibly extracts Delta's ADAM and becomes bent on world domination.